 65: Turkey, South Lanarkshire

 91: Stand up to Racism, City of Glasgow Branch

 69: New Threats to Cuba from Trump Administration, South Lanarkshire

 52: Automation in the Public Sector, Police Staff Scotland

 Recruiting and Organising: Motions 1 to 15

-Motions in this section of the agenda around recruiting and organising will focus on the union’s organising strategy ensuring it is fit to cope with the onslaught of savage cuts to public services.
+Motions in this section of the agenda around recruiting and organising will focus on the union’s organising strategy ensuring we are fit to cope with the onslaught of savage cuts to public services.

-This section includes motions and amendments from 1 through to 15 and are supportable from a UNISON Scotland perspective.
+This section includes motions and amendments from 1 through to 15 and is supportable from a UNISON Scotland perspective.

 Negotiating and Bargaining: Motions 16 to 27